ef-labs/vertx-mod-futures/README.md

 # vertx-mod-futures
 Provides helper methods for converting different types of futures/promises between each other.
 There are methods for converting to and from:

-* Englishtown Promises
+* When.java Promises
 * Vertx Futures
 * Guava Future Listeners

 # Usage
-This module provides a single class `ETFutures` that provides static methods to do the conversion.
+This module provides a single class `FuturesUtil` that provides static methods to do the conversion.
 These are:

 ```
 Promise<T, Void> convertToPromise(ListenableFuture<T> listenableFuture)